validator-labs/validator-plugin-azure/README.md

 The Azure validator plugin reconciles `AzureValidator` custom resources to perform the following validations against your Azure environment:

 1. Compare the Azure RBAC permissions associated with a [security principal](https://learn.microsoft.com/en-us/azure/role-based-access-control/overview#security-principal) against an expected permission set.
+1. Verify that images in [community image galleries](https://learn.microsoft.com/en-us/azure/virtual-machines/share-gallery-community) exist.

 Each `AzureValidator` CR is (re)-processed every two minutes to continuously ensure that your Azure environment matches the expected state.

 See the [samples](https://github.com/validator-labs/validator-plugin-azure/tree/main/config/samples) directory for example `AzureValidator` configurations.
+Some samples require you to add data to the rules configured in them such as the Azure subscription to use.

 ## Authn & Authz